pidcodes/pidcodes.github.com/1209/2211/index.md

 Mathpad's firmware is built on QMK and licensed under GNU General Public License v3.
 Its hardware is licensed under CERN-OHL-S v2

+Mathpad is OS agnostic and works with Windows, macOS, and virtually all Linux distros.